iGaging AbsoluteDRO Plus Scales

 Scale Models and Naming

-• iGaging AbsoluteDRO (original version, no “Plus” on the label) – uses USB Mini-B cables and a proprietary data protocol that is not compatible with current TouchDRO firmware.
-Treat these as unsupported.
+The line came in two distinct generations.
+The original iGaging AbsoluteDRO (without "Plus" on the label) used USB Mini-B and a proprietary data protocol that current TouchDRO firmware does not decode.
+Treat those as unsupported.

 Technical Details